Symmetric nuclear matter from the strong interaction

 In our RG study, the gluon-induced four-quark interactions serve as proxies for the various order parameters.
 The analysis of their RG flows indeed indicate that the ground state is governed by spontaneous symmetry breaking, even at high densities.
 This can be effectively described by a transition in the relevant degrees of freedom at a finite scale.
 In order to make contact with perturbative calculations, we drop the running of the four-quark interactions and restrict ourselves to the running of the quark and gluon wavefunction renormalization factors at leading order in the derivative expansion.
 From the latter, we obtain dressed quark and gluon propagators which are then used to compute the pressure.
 In this case, we find that the RG flow of the pressure can be followed from high-energy scales down to the deep infrared limit without encountering any pairing instabilities as associated with spontaneous symmetry breaking.
 In Fig.~\ref{fig:eos}, we show our results for the pressure and the speed of sound from this calculation labelled ``no diquark gap''.
 We observe very good agreement with recent perturbative calculations~\cite{Kurkela:2009gj,Gorda:2018gpy}.
-The width of the yellow FRG band illustrates the uncertainty arising from a variation of the regularization scheme and a variation of the running gauge coupling within the experimental error bars at the $\tau$-mass scale~\cite{Bethke:2009jm}.
+The width of the orange FRG band illustrates the uncertainty arising from a variation of the regularization scheme and a variation of the running gauge coupling within the experimental error bars at the $\tau$-mass scale~\cite{Bethke:2009jm}.
 Following the pressure towards smaller densities, we observe that our results for the intermediate-density and high-density regime are consistent.
-For the appearance of a maximum in the speed of sound, however, we find that the inclusion of condensation effects in the regime~$n/n_0\lesssim 30$ is crucial.
+For the appearance of a maximum in the speed of sound, however, we find that the inclusion of condensation effects in the regime~$n/n_0\lesssim 30$ is crucial, which also provides the necessary decrease of the pressure in order to connect the low-density with the high-density regime.